 This offer is not valid for prescriptions under Medicare (including Medicare Advantage, Part A, B, and D plans), Medicaid, VA, DOD, TRICARE, CHAMPUS, or other federal or state healthcare programs.
 This offer is not valid for prescriptions in Massachusetts or in any other state that does not permit co-pay reimbursement consistent with this program.
 Patients without commercial insurance are not eligible for this program.
 Unless otherwise indicated on the submission form, SANCUSO will be dispensed through select ASPN pharmacies in the ASPN network.
-Kyowa Kirin, Inc., reserves the right to cancel or modify the program at any time.
-Offer expires December 31, 2020.
+Cumberland Pharmaceuticals Inc. reserves the right to cancel or modify the program at any time.

 Indication and Important Safety Information For Patients

 SANCUSO is a prescription medicine used to prevent nausea and vomiting in adults receiving anti-cancer (chemotherapy) treatment that causes moderate or severe vomiting.

 SANCUSO is a skin patch (transdermal system) that slowly releases the medicine into your bloodstream while you wear the transdermal system.

 It is not known if SANCUSO is safe and effective in children.

 Who should not use SANCUSO?

 Do not use SANCUSO if you are allergic to granisetron or any of the ingredients in SANCUSO.
 See the end of this leaflet for a list of ingredients in SANCUSO.

 What should I tell my healthcare provider before using SANCUSO?